- Tier: Tier 1: Positive mental health promotion

 Program description

-Study Without Stress teaches senior students in Years 11 and 12 skills to manage stress related to schoolwork.
+Study Without Stress trains staff in secondary schools to give students in Years 11 and 12 skills to manage stress related to schoolwork.
 It uses practical strategies to assist students to:

 The program is commonly delivered in small groups at school but can be modified for individual students.
 The program is delivered by a trained facilitator.
 This can be a mental health professional or a teacher in a welfare role.
 School staff can also be trained to deliver the program.